mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 description: A detailed chart of all the differences between Apple Watches
 ---

-> This article is valid as of April, 2025.
-It does not take into account watches that were released afterwards.
+> This article is valid as of December, 2025 (with latest watches being: Apple Watch 11, SE 3, and Ultra 3).
+It does not take into account watches that are released afterwards.
 {: .prompt-info }

 ## Intro